-Whistled languages are found around the world, but they are rare, and few are likely to survive in the long term.
+Whistled languages are found around the world, but they are rare.
 A casual listen might suggest little more than a basic code with a modest vocabulary, but whistled languages are rich and complex surrogate languages seemingly capable of expressing just about anything that can be said in the languages from which they derive.

 Whistled languages transpose some of the phonetic features of their source languages.
 Silbo Gomero, based on Spanish, is one of the better known.
 It is used on La Gomera, a small island of the Canaries with many hills, woods and ravines – terrain well suited to whistles.
 ‘Silbadores’ can transmit news and other intelligible information over distances of several kilometres.

 For centuries, Silbo Gomero has served social, practical, and ceremonial functions.
 Its origins are uncertain, but it is thought to have come from north Africa.
 Where other whistled languages of the Canaries have died out, Silbo Gomero enjoys a protected status with UNESCO and was recently added to the island’s school curriculum.